chr1st1ank/dike/README.md

 asyncio.run(main())
 ```

 The output shows that the first two requests succeed.
-The third one hits the concurrency limit:
+The third one hits the concurrency limit and a TooManyCalls exception is returned:
 ```
 <Response [200 OK]>
 <Response [200 OK]>